Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • long-term use medicines:

-• antiepileptic - valproic acid, phenytoin, carbamazepine;
+• antiepileptics - valproic acid, phenytoin, carbamazepine;

-• dopaminergic agents - levodopa, bromocriptine, dopamine;
+• dopaminergic drugs - levodopa, bromocriptine, dopamine;

 • hormonal drugs - terguride, dexamethasone, nafarelin, danazol, cyproterone, epostane, calcitonin, tamoxifen, mifepristone;